nextgen-2025/hinduja-25/README.md

-# hinduja-25
+# Hinduja Website
-Hinduja Website _ Saksham
+This is the official repo for the Hinduja project.